Upgrade Moodle Docker

 - -v ~/moodle-bak:/backups: Mounts the host directory

-, allowing file storage on your host. - –volumes-from moodle: Grants the new container access to the volumes of the existing
+~/moodle-bakinto the container at/backups, allowing file storage on your host. - –volumes-from moodle: Grants the new container access to the volumes of the existing

-container. - busybox: Uses the lightweight BusyBox image, ideal for simple tasks.
+moodlecontainer. - busybox: Uses the lightweight BusyBox image, ideal for simple tasks.

 - cp -a /bitnami/moodle /backups/latest: Copies the entire